SerhiiCho/clothing-shop/README.md

 * [vuejs/vue](https://github.com/vuejs/vue) | JavaScript framework
 * [twbs/bootstrap](https://github.com/twbs/bootstrap)

+> Register page is going to be at localhost/hello/register <br />
+> Login page is going to be at localhost/hello/login <br />
+> There is a registered admin user with email *ser@ser.com* and password *111111* <br />
+> In order to add new user with admin role, you need to register a new user and main admin has to add user to admin list in admin menu

 ## Get started (without Docker)

 1. `cp .env.example .env` copy the *env.example* and create *.env*